tfeliperibeiro/thiagoribeiro/README.md

 ### About :grinning:

- Front End Developer, currently working with JavaScript, TypeScript, React JS and Next JS.
+ Front-end developer with experience in JavaScript, TypeScript, React Js, and Next Js.